johndoknjas/Connect-Four-Versus-Simulator/README.md

     5e) Enter -1 for the line asking for engines in a second match.

-6) At this point the engine will finish after a number of hours.
-The results will be available in Simulation_Data.txt.
+6) At this point the engine should finish in under an hour, and the results will be available in Simulation_Data.txt.